kotlin-orm/ktorm/hexo-docs/source/en/dml.md

 # Data Manipulation

-Ktorm not only provides SQL DSL for query and joining, it also supports data manipulation conveniently.
+Ktorm not only provides SQL DSL for query and joining, but it also supports data manipulation conveniently.
 Let's talk about its DML DSL now.

 ## Insert